-A beneficiary will now pay 25% of the cost of covered brand name and generic drugs (plus upto $3 pharmacy dispensing fee) while in the 'donut hole', which is the same as before hitting the 'donut hole' or coverage gap (without the pharmacy dispensing fee).
+A beneficiary will now pay 25% of the cost of covered brand name or generic drugs and the pharmacy dispensing fee, while in the 'donut hole', which is the same as before hitting the 'donut hole' or coverage gap (without the pharmacy dispensing fee).
 Drug manufacturers and Plans cover the remaining 75%.

 A PDP plan’s formulary is the inventory of drugs it covers categorized into various tiers.
 While selecting a PDP plan, make sure your drugs are covered by the plan's formulary.
 Otherwise you will have to bear the full cost of drugs which are not covered.